MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-how-to-set-up-workflow-users.md

 ms.date: 08/01/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 929cce642a6adccc493c1ce9947ac60662b261d5
+ms.openlocfilehash: b4ce5a807923cd052e97215118fa21c9da82abf2
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-set-up-workflow-users"></a>How to: Set Up Workflow Users
+# <a name="set-up-workflow-users"></a>Set Up Workflow Users
 Before you can create workflows, you must set up the users who take part in workflows.
 This is necessary, for example, to specify who will receive a notification to act on a workflow step.

 In the **Workflow User Group** window, you set up users under workflow user groups, and you specify the users’ number in a process sequence, such as an approver chain.

 Workflow users that function as approval users, both approval requesters and approvers, must also be set up in the **Approval User Setup** window.
-For more information, see [How to: Set Up Approval Users](across-how-to-set-up-approval-users.md).
+For more information, see [Set Up Approval Users](across-how-to-set-up-approval-users.md).

 > [!NOTE]
 >  To define that an approval request is not approved until multiple approvers in an approval chain have approved it, set up approvers in a hierarchy.
 For approver type **Approver**, set approvers up in the **Approval User Setup** window.
 For approver type, **Workflow User Group**, set approvers up in the **Workflow User Groups** window and define the hierarchy by assigning incremental numbers to each approver in the **Sequence No.** field.
-For more information, see [How to: Set Up Approval Users](across-how-to-set-up-approval-users.md) and this topic.
+For more information, see [Set Up Approval Users](across-how-to-set-up-approval-users.md) and this topic.
 >
 >  To define that an approval request is not approved until multiple equal approvers have approved it, regardless of a hierarchy, set up a flat workflow user group.
 For approver type, **Workflow User Group**, set up approvers in the **Workflow User Groups** window and assign the same number to each approver in the **Sequence No.** field.
 For more information, see this topic.